jeremyyapyeeli/freeCodeCamp/data-analysis-with-python/03-medical-data-visualizer/README.md

 ## Tasks

-Use the data to complete the following tasks in `medical_data_visualizer_starter.py`:
+Use the data to complete the following tasks:

 - Add an `overweight` column to the data.
   - To determine if a person is overweight, first calculate their BMI by dividing their weight in kilograms by the square of their height in meters.